MicrosoftDocs/fabric-docs/docs/data-science/mlflow-autologging.md

 ### Supported frameworks

 Autologging supports a wide range of machine learning frameworks, including TensorFlow, PyTorch, Scikit-learn, and XGBoost.
-Autologging can capture a variety of metrics, including accuracy, loss, and F1 score, as well as custom metrics you define.
+Autologging can capture various metrics, including accuracy, loss, F1 score, and custom metrics you define.
 To learn more about the framework-specific properties that autologging captures, see the [MLflow documentation](https://mlflow.org/docs/latest/tracking.html#automatic-logging).

 ## Customization